Reactive domain-driven design: From implicit blocking to explicit concurrency

 - Understand open source vlingo/platform tools

-Vaughn Vernon is the founder and chief architect of the vlingo/PLATFORM.
-A software developer and architect with more than 35 years of experience in a broad range of business domains, Vaughn is a leading expert in domain-driven design (DDD), champion of simplicity and reactive systems.
+Vaughn Vernon is the founder, principal architect, and developer of vlingo/PLATFORM at Kalele.
+A software developer and architect with more than 35 years of experience in a broad range of business domains, Vaughn is a leading expert in domain-driven design (DDD) and champion of simplicity and reactive systems.
 The open source, DDD-friendly, reactive vlingo/PLATFORM is one example of his commitment to balancing the right technology choices with every essential and unique business vision.
 He consults on and teaches DDD and reactive software development, helping teams and organizations realize the potential of business-driven and reactive systems as they transition from technology-driven legacy web implementation approaches, putting a strong emphasis on embracing simplicity whenever possible.
 Vaughn is the author of three books: Implementing Domain-Driven Design, Domain-Driven Design Distilled, and Reactive Messaging Patterns with the Actor Model, all published by Addison-Wesley.

 For conference registration information and customer service